Test Track: 2012–2024

+Entrance to Test Track before the 2024–2025 refurbishment.

-One of the two Design Studios before the 2025 refurbishment.
+One of the two Design Studios before the 2024–2025 refurbishment.

 Queue

 The first queue uses the same area as the old but is themed to the Chevrolet Design Studio at EPCOT.
-“Designers” (as the Test Track Technicians call the guests) pass by two concept cars, the Chevrolet Miray, and the Chevrolet EN-V. Afterwards, the standby queue leads to a section where a small model car is drawn on through projections while one of Chevrolet's employees discusses the design process for cars.
+"Designers" (as the Test Track Technicians call the guests) pass by two concept cars, the Chevrolet Miray, and the Chevrolet EN-V. Afterwards, the standby queue leads to a section where a small model car is drawn on through projections while one of Chevrolet's employees discusses the design process for cars.
 Then the standby queue goes by large touchscreens where designers can take tutorials on how to design a car.
 Once at the front of the queue, designers use their MagicBand, park ticket, or receive a white RFID card called a "design key" and wait for a set of doors to open leading into one of the two design studios.
 Once in the studio, designers have a set amount of time (depending on how busy the attraction is) to design their own "Chevrolet Custom Concept Vehicle" that will be tested on the sim-track based on four performance attributes: Capability, Efficiency, Responsiveness or Power.
 Once the time expires, designers move to the second queue which leads to the boarding area.
 For Lightning Lane designers, the queue goes directly to the main design studios.
 For single riders, guests use their MagicBand, ticket, or a design key to select a pre-designed vehicle from one of the four performance attributes: Capability, Efficiency, Responsiveness or Power.
 Once guests select their vehicle, they move to the same second queue.
 While waiting to board the sim-cars, all designers must scan their MagicBand, ticket, or design key again at the gate to upload their Chevrolet Custom Concept Vehicle to the sim-car.